What to Do if You Are Denied a Personal Loan

 Review your credit report

-Build your credit score before applying again
+Build your credit before applying again

 Apply for a lower loan amount

-This will help you find a loan range you may be more likely to be approved for, help you get a picture of your current financial situation, and prevent you from taking on more debt than you can handle.
+This will help you find a loan range you may be more likely to be approved for, help you get a picture of your current financial situation and prevent you from taking on more debt than you can handle.

 Pay down debt

 Your existing debt is important to lenders when they look at how much you owe relative to your monthly income.
-Paying down debt improves your DTI ratio and makes you look more trustworthy as a borrower.
+Paying down debt improves your DTI ratio and makes you look more creditworthy as a borrower.
 Doing this will also free up more monthly income to repay a new loan.

 You may consider the debt snowball method.
-With this approach, you pay off the smallest debt first, then the next-smallest debt, and so on.
+With this approach, you pay off the smallest debt first, then the next-smallest debt and so on.
 Conversely, the debt avalanche approach involves paying off the highest-interest debt first before paying off the next highest-interest debt.
 The avalanche method could help minimize interest costs, while the snowball approach offers short-term wins that could keep you motivated over time.

 Frequently Asked Questions